-(IV) Translate any English poem/story/factual description into your native language on A3 sheet or folder or make a video of the translated work.
+(IV) Translate any English poem/story/factual description into your native language on A3 sheet or folder r or make a video of the translated work.

-(V) NAUTICAL EXPEDITION (to be done on an A3 size sheet)
+(V) NAUTICAL EXPEDITION (to be done in English register)

 Research on Isle Amsterdam, sailing terminology, and components of a boat.
-Express your findings using original language and with illustrations or images in form of an infographic.
+Express your findings using original language and with illustrations or images.

-(V) EXPLORING ANCIENT EGYPT (to be done on an A3 size sheet)
+(VI) EXPLORING ANCIENT EGYPT (to be done in English register)

 Explore the ancient Egyptian civilization, focusing on King Tutakhamun's mummy and its discovery.
-Enhance your understanding through research and depict your findings visually with drawings or images in form of an infographic.
+Enhance your understanding through research and depict your findings visually with drawings or images.